IAMtheIAM/angular-webpack-nodejs-starter/README.md

 ## Getting Your Environment Setup

 This solution depends upon NodeJS and NPM.
-It is important that you only use Node version 4.4.4 LTS or higher.
+It is important that you only use Node version 4.4.4 LTS or higher, and NPM version 3.10.6 or higher.
 Do not use the "Current" version which contains latest features, or you may run into build errors.
 Any verion of Node LTS below 4.4.4 is not guaranteed to work and may also produce build errors.

 **Installation steps:**

-* Close visual studio.

-* **Uninstall** any version of NodeJS you have currently.

-* Navigate to the folder at: **(Solution Root)/ProgramDependencies/**

-* First install the Visual Studio extension "**NPM Task Runner v1.3.59.vsix**".
-This enables you to see the NPM scripts in a new window pane called Task Runner Explorer.

-* Next install "**node-v4.4.4-x64.msi**".
-Make sure to leave the "Add to PATH" checked during install.

-* Reopen Visual Studio and launch the solution.
-The first time opening the solution will take 3-5 minutes to install all of the node_modules and bower_components depencencies.

-* Once it finishes, all dependencies have been restored and you can begin developing.

-* Choose "Web" on the dropdown where you launch the application.
-This launches the application using the new Kestrel .NET cross platform web server.
-The app will not run if you use the default "IIS Express". **The app is running on http://localhost:5000.
-The webpack-dev-server is running on http://localhost:4000** which serves the assets to the main .NET server on port 5000.
+* `npm run onetimesetup`

+Webpack Dev Server with HMR (Hot Module Replacement) and Angular 2 AOT (Ahead Of Time) compilation

+* `npm run devserver:aot`

+Webpack Dev Server with HMR (Hot Module Replacement) and Angular 2 JIT (Just In Time) compilation

+* `npm run devserver:jit`

+Dev Build (No HMR)

+* `npm run build:dev`

+Production Build (No HMR, optimized code)

+* `npm run build:production`

 **Important points of consideration**